Prompto: An open source library for asynchronous querying of LLM endpoints: Introduction

 In this paper, we present an overview of \texttt{prompto}, highlighting its modular design and flexibility.
 We present \texttt{prompto}'s functionalities, design choices, technical implementation and show its advantages in comparison with alternative approaches.
-We accompany its release with a series of Jupyter Notebooks as tutorials, to allow the research community to easily explore all its functionalities.
+We accompany its release with extensive documentation and a series of Jupyter Notebooks as tutorials, to allow the research community to easily explore all its functionalities.
+In addition to the library's provided examples\footnote{\fontsize{8}{10}Example usage of \texttt{prompto} can be found at \url{https://alan-turing-institute.github.io/prompto/examples/} }, we provide an illustrative showcase of using our library and compare against a synchronous approach to query several LLM endpoints in parallel in Appendix \ref{sec:experiments}.